Artemis-RGB/Artemis.Wiki/guides/user/workshop.md

 ## Releases and updating
 One of the first things on the list is the ability to (auto)update the things you've previously downloaded from the workshop.

 Most systems are already in place for this.
 When you upload something to the workshop it's considered a release of that submission.
 If you then upload a new version (via your library) it's a new release of the same submission.

+In the future users will be able to view different versions and update their installed version, either manually or automatically.

 ## Different kinds of content
 We're planning to add support for more kinds of content as we go along.